nhatzHK/weather_cli/README.md

-See the current wwather through the command line using wttr.in
+See the current weather through the command line using wttr.in